Web.com Website Builder Review: Pros and Cons

 If your business needs a free-standing online store not attached to a homepage or has more than 50 products to sell, you will want to look into Web.com’s Ecommerce Website Plans.

-Web.com offers three Ecommerce Website Plans: Ecommerce Express, Ecommerce Standard, and Ecommerce Pro.
+Web.com offers two Ecommerce Website Plans: Ecommerce Express, and Ecommerce Standard.

 The Ecommerce Express Plan is the least expensive Web.com ecommerce plan.
 It allows you to create an online store for your business with the following features: